reactables/reactables/packages/forms/README.md

 #### `resetControl` <a name="api-actions-resetControl"></a>

-Marks a control and all descendants as untouched.
-This will recheck ancestor controls and update the touched status.
+Resets a control by removing existing control and rebuilding it with the original configuration.

 ```typescript
 type resetControls = (payload: ControlRef) => void;